I used to have credit card debt.

 I finally did pay off my credit card debt (thanks to a plan and laser focus) and am currently tackling my student loans.
 If you want to avoid making the same mistakes I did, then it’s all about making that plan.
 Here’s how you can create a bill payment schedule that will help you erase your debt.

 Create a Bill Payment Calendar to Help with Debt Payoff

 Figure Out How Much You Owe – And How Much You’ll Pay

-The first step to create a bill payment schedule to erase debt is gather information.
+The first step in creating a bill payment schedule to erase debt is to gather information.
 Until you know what you owe and to whom, you won’t have a clear picture of what you’re dealing with.